invad0r/MensaMeter/README.md

 # Welcome to MensaMeter Mobile WebApp

-This is a project at my uni.
-The app is supposed to show people what meals are offered in the canteen and then allow the user to commente and grade it.
+MensaMeter is a Mobile WebApp enabeling students to look up meals offered in the local canteen and then provideing a rating system in which the food can be rated.

-Hi Le,

-ich habe mich geard etwas mit GUI von GitHub angefreundet.
-Die Command Line die ich dir gester gezeigt hatte ist direkt von Git.

-Ich versuch's jetzt mal ein bisschen damit :)
+This WebApp is part of Course-Projekt of the [University of Applied Sience](http://www.haw-hamburg.de/english.html)

+## Introduction

+## Technologies